LoicMarechal/libOL/README.md

 - move them into /opt/libOL/sample_meshes/
 - uncompress them with `lzip -d *.meshb.lz`
 - you may now enter /opt/libOL/examples directory and run the various examples

+When speed is is more critical than memory, you can compile the library with the `-DWITH_FAST_MODE` option in order to speed-up queries by 35%, at the cost of 2.5 times the memory footprint.

 ## Usage
 It is made of a single *ANSI C* file and a header file to be compiled and linked alongside the calling program.